evaristoc/reversing/_posts/2023-10-28-a-perlin-flow-field-with-canvas-shaders-and-threejs-02.markdown

 # So...
 What did we learn from this code?

 In this second part of our analysis of the Darryl Huffman's "Perlin Flow Field" we got the basic ideas of the use of shaders and noise functions in combination with Three.js.
-We are also unveiling a couple facts, like keeping the noise function invisible to the observer.
+We are also unveiling a couple facts, like keeping the noise function invisible to the viewer.

 In fact, Darryl kept that invisible because his only interest was to extract values from the noise function without showing the graphics, giving this idea of "invisible force" affecting the movement of the "hairs" rendered on the "context" canvas.